ashiqmultani/order_management_system/README.md

 ## 🏗️ Architecture Overview

-The application follows a standard layered architecture:
+- The application follows a standard layered architecture:

+- Controller Layer
+Handles HTTP requests and responses (REST APIs)

+- Service Layer
+Contains business logic and order lifecycle handling

+- Repository Layer
+Interacts with the database using Spring Data JPA

+- This separation of concerns improves maintainability, testability, and scalability.